Password Access Control Workflow(Feature available only in the Premium and Enterprise Editions)

 You will learn the following topics concerning Password Access Control workflow in this document:

 - How does the Password Access Control mechanism work?

 - How does precedence work for Password Access Control?

 - Steps to implement Password Access Control workflow

 - Glossary of Terminologies

-Once the password access control is enforced for a resource, the following workflow is invoked for password access attempt by the users.
+Once the password access control is enforced for a resource or an account, the following workflow is invoked for password access attempt by the users: